Studies have shown that drinking more matcha green tea powder increases metabolism and fat burning — both of which can help promote weight loss!

-For one, matcha has been shown to improve your metabolism and burn fat.
+For one, matcha green tea powder has been shown to improve your metabolism and burn fat.
 That means that it tackles the issue of weight from both sides, giving you a natural boost in your fight against unwanted pounds, naturally encouraging higher energy levels, while also triggering that hard-to-access fat metabolism.

 As far as other options for weight loss, most are supplements which you’ve likely seen carry negative side effects.
 Since many of those shortcuts are new, synthetic, and untested, you should think of matcha as a natural way of improving your weight.

 In fact, matcha's effectiveness has been professionally documented.
-There was a study in The American Journal of Clinical Nutrition that showed matcha increases thermogenesis.
+There was a study in The American Journal of Clinical Nutrition that showed matcha powdered green tea increases thermogenesis.
 Thermogenesis is the rate at which the body burns calories.

-With matcha green tea, thermogenesis jumped from 10 percent to 43 percent.
+With matcha green tea powder, thermogenesis jumped from 10 percent to 43 percent.
 That means matcha green tea can safely increase the rate at which you burn calories, which is exactly what you need for weight loss without worrying about strain on your heart.

-How much matcha should I drink for weight loss?
+How much matcha should I drink to lose weight?